Backpacking and Multi-Day Hiking

 Weather and Conditions:

-We will be in the Rocky Mountains in July, August, and September.
+We will be in the Rocky Mountains in June, July, August, and September.
 Our days tend to be long.
-The bugs (mosquitoes) will be present in July and early August, particularly in and around water sources.
+In June, snow may still be present on trails and campsites.
+Bugs (mosquitoes) will be present in July and early August, particularly in and around water sources.
 August brings fewer bugs and cooler evenings.
-September generally has the fewest bugs, although, that can vary from year to year, and cooler nights.
-The weather is usually warm during the day, 60’s and 70’s.
-The evenings will be in the 30’s – 50’s depending on the altitude and month.
+September generally has the fewest bugs, although that can vary from year to year, with shorter days and cooler nights.
+The weather is usually warm during the day (60s and 70s F).
+The evenings will be in the 30s – 50s F, depending on the altitude and month.
 Afternoon thunderstorms are almost a daily occurrence.
 Storms are generally strong and brief, lasting less than 60 minutes.
-Lightning often accompanies storms, so we make sure we are below treeline after 2 pm.
+Lightning often accompanies storms, so we make sure we are below treeline by 2 pm.
 Windy conditions can be common above treeline.
 As in any big mountain chain, snow can fall at any time or month during the year, even summer.
 There may be some snow patches around the Continental Divide in July, but not enough to warrant an ice axe or crampons.

 Everyone asks this question, and for good reason.
 It all depends on the equipment you bring and the care you take in packing.
-There will be an opportunity to drop gear half-way through the trip if you brought too much.
-We will help go through your gear the first day and get rid of any luxury items not needed.
-These items can be retrieved at the end of the trip.
+We will help go through your gear before starting the trip and get rid of any luxury items not needed.
+These items can be stored with us and retrieved at the end of the trip.

 An equipment list will be provided when you book your trip.
 Please bring only what is on this list.
 The less weight, the better.